PI | Institute/Department | |

 NSF

-The NSF contractor will provide Air National Guard coordination for passengers and cargo, KISS user days, snowmobile, fuel and the PolyPod at Summit, communications and safety gear, science tech support, and 40 MB/day of outgoing bandwidth through the satellite link.
+Battelle ARO will provide Air National Guard (ANG) coordination for passengers and cargo; lodging in Kangerlussuaq, Summit Station user days; science technician support; physical space, power, and network connection in the Mobile Science Facility (MSF); use of NSF snowmachines; fuel; and use of communications and safety gear from the NSF inventory.
 All other logistics will be arranged and paid for by the PI from the research grant.

 2022